ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 # Transfer files with Cyberduck
 {: #cyberduck}

 Cyberduck is a popular, open source, and easy to use cloud Object Storage browser for Mac and Windows.
+{:shortdesc: .shortdesc}

 Cyberduck is capable of calculating the correct authorization signatures that are needed to connect to IBM COS.
 Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/){: new_window}.

 To use Cyberduck to create a connection to IBM COS and synchronize a folder of local files to a bucket, follow these steps: